mpkato/hcir-web/content/authors/harumi-murakami/_index.md

 # List each interest with a dash
 interests:
-- Question answering
-- Temporal IR
+- Information Retrieval
-- Timeline summarization
+- Artificial Intelligence
-- Archival search & informatics

 education:
 # courses: